Coacher/vim-virtualenv/README.md

 * Activate, deactivate and list virtualenvs from a Vim session.
   By default, vim-virtualenv works with virtualenvs located inside `g:virtualenv#directory` to avoid unnecessary typing.

+* When a Vim session is started inside an active virtualenv, vim-virtualenv synchronizes the Vim internal python `sys.path` variable with the current virtualenv.

 * Activate virtualenvs by path using `VirtualEnvActivate` command.
   Paths can be absolute or relative, in the latter case they are first expanded